koalamadness/CS-2026/may_diary.md

 # Computer Science

 ## 2026/05/18

-join()
+The sleep(1000) method pauses thread execution for 1 second (1000 milliseconds).
+The thread then moves back to RUNNABLE. join()
 A thread is the smallest unit of execution within a program, allowing multiple tasks to run concurrently.
 In Java, threads help improve performance by enabling parallel execution.